 The university of Ghent presented a web-based tool, ParaCalc®, which enables individual cost analyses of parasitic infections and their treatment approaches and their economic impact.

 Ranavirus and Picornavirus PCR tests are now available at LABOKLIN.
 Ranaviruses play a role in reptiles, amphibians, and fishes, Picornaviruses only in tortoises.

-Sample material: Conjunctival swab without media, tissue.
+Sample material: swabs without medium, tissue.

 için Haber Arşivi